 Prick out seedlings when large enough to handle into 7cm (3in) pots and grow on under glass.
 Once plants reach 10cm (4in) high transplant into growbags or 25cm (10in) pots and grow on under glass.
 Feed once a week with tomato fertiliser after first fruits have set.

 August - September.
 These are quite late to mature and can take up 100 days.

-Seeds and fruits are extremely hot, handle with care and do not rub eyes during sowing or food preperation.
+Seeds and fruits are extremely hot, handle with care and do not rub eyes during sowing or food preparation.
 Gloves are recommended when handling seeds and fruits.